mobilejazz-contrib/CodeConventions/ObjectiveC.md

 - Also, use "brakets" as a spacing tool (each braket is placed in a line without any other characters).
 It Will help us give some additional space.

 - In olders times editors used to wrap lines after 80 characters.
 In Objective-C we won't ever break a single line for this reason.

+###1.4 Names

+Objective-C is a verbose language.
+Variables, methods, constants and any other named word will have an understandeable and readable name.

+- **Be Verbose**: Names must apport semantic meaning of what the attribute, method, constant, etc. does.
+Do `myVeryImportantVariableKey` and not `impVarKey`.

+- **Variable Names**: Start with a lowercase, without underlines (nor dashes or spaces, of curse), and with an uppercase at first letter of each word.
+Do `myVariable` and not `myvariable`, `my_variable` or `MyVariable.

+- **MethodNames**: As Variable Names, start with a lowercase, without underlines and with a capital letter for each first word letter.
+Arguments might have a prefix as *with*, *from* or *at*.
+Use common sense to build a readable method name.

+- **Constants**: Constants start with capital letter and may have a prefix describing the procedence of the constant value and a suffix describing the semantic of the constant.
+For example, for a dictinary key to access a number value do `NSString * const MJDictionaryNumberKey = @"number";` and not `NSString * const number = @"number";`.
+Do not prefix constants with a `k` letter.

 ---
 ##2.
 Code Architecture